u4ik/AskAICLI/readme.md

   Usage
     $ sysrsrc

-  If you see a specific drive being read, you may delete that drive's path letter in cache.json.
+	If you wish to disable a specific drive from being read, you may delete that drive's path letter in cache.json.